Navneet-Scaler/SST27-LLD101/SOLID/ex04/README.md

 - Identify the SOLID violation(s)
 - Refactor to comply with all SOLID principles
 - Keep behavior; add a tiny demo/test

+Solution :
+1. Open/Close Principle :
+Adding a new provider (eg “CRYPTO”) requires editing the switch statement in PaymentService not extensible without modification.